 To encourage recruitment to our English M.A. and Ph.D. programs, the Director and Assistant Director of Graduate Studies regularly conduct virtual or face-to-face recruitment talks, visits, and events.
-Also to encourage recruitment, the Director of Graduate Studies contacted by phone all graduate students accepted to the M.A. and Ph.D. program in the spring of 2023 to discuss the programs with them.
-As a result, we feel, the numbers of students we admitted to our graduate programs to begin fall of 2023 continue to be strong: 15 incoming M.A. students and 5 incoming doctoral students.
+Also to encourage recruitment, the Director of Graduate Studies contacts admitted English M.A. and English Ph.D. students in the spring to discuss the programs with them.
+As a result, we feel, the numbers of students we have admitted and who are planning to attend our graduate programs to begin fall of 2025 continue to be strong: 14 incoming M.A. students and 4 incoming doctoral students.